photopensieve/photopensieve.github.io/_posts/2025-01-23-egypt-history-part1.md

-# Ancient Egypt - Geography and Kingdoms
+# Ancient Egypt - The Nile and the Land of Pharaohs

 ![](/img/egypt-map.jpg)